 The US is constructing an increasing number of very large solar power generation farms, which brings about the question–what about corrosion?
-This new article explores solar farm steel pile corrosion.
+This new article explores solar farmsteel pile corrosion.
 Do the buried galvanized steel piles supporting solar arrays meet service life requirements?

 Galvanized steel pile corrosion can occur in as little as five years.